 In addition to our late-stage programs in rare oncology indications, we have expanded our portfolio to develop targeted therapies for the treatment of highly prevalent hematologic malignancies and genetically defined metastatic solid tumors.
 To advance this strategy, we are taking a precision medicine approach in collaboration with industry leaders.
-In hematologic malignancies, we have announced collaborations with GlaxoSmithKline, or GSK, Janssen, Pfizer, Allogene Therapeutics, Inc. and Precision BioSciences, Inc. to develop novel combination regimens of nirogacestat alongside our collaborators' BCMA, directed therapies for the treatment of multiple myeloma.
-In addition to our industry collaborations with leading BCMA therapy developers, we are working with the Fred Hutchinson Cancer Research Center to further explore nirogacestat's ability to potentiate BCMA-directed therapies as part of a sponsored research agreement.
-In genetically defined metastatic solid tumors, our current efforts center on the mitogen activated protein kinase, or MAPK, pathway.
-In collaboration with BeiGene, Ltd., or BeiGene, we are exploring the combination of mirdametinib with lifirafenib in RAS mutated and other MAPK aberrant cancers.
+In hematologic malignancies, we have announced collaborations with GlaxoSmithKline, or GSK, Janssen Biotech, Inc., Pfizer, Allogene Therapeutics, Inc., Precision BioSciences, Inc. and Seagen Inc., or Seagen, to develop novel combination regimens of nirogacestat alongside our collaborators' B-cell maturation antigen, or BCMA, directed therapies for the treatment of multiple myeloma.
+In October 2021, we announced an update from our ongoing clinical collaboration with GSK evaluating nirogacestat in combination with BLENREP (belantamab mafodotinblmf) in patients with relapsed or refractory multiple myeloma.
+In addition to our industry collaborations with leading BCMA-directed therapy developers, we are working with the Fred Hutchinson Cancer Research Center to further explore nirogacestat's ability to potentiate BCMA-directed therapies as part of a sponsored research agreement.
+In genetically defined metastatic solid tumors, our most advanced efforts center on the mitogen activated protein kinase, or MAPK, pathway.
+In collaboration with BeiGene, Ltd., or BeiGene, we are exploring the combination of mirdametinib with BeiGene's lifirafenib in RAS mutated and other MAPK aberrant cancers.
 In addition, we are exploring the use of BGB-3245 in a distinct set of genetically defined BRAF mutated tumors via MapKure, LLC, or MapKure, an entity jointly owned by us and BeiGene.

 Together, we believe that our portfolio provides multiple opportunities for value creation across three distinct categories of oncology programs, each of which has the potential to provide meaningful clinical benefit to patients suffering from severe rare diseases and cancer.
 In our late-stage rare oncology programs, we believe that our two potentially registrational trials with nirogacestat and mirdametinib each have best-in-class potential for the patient populations in which they are being advanced.
-In our malignant hematology programs, we believe that nirogacestat has the potential to become a cornerstone of BCMA combination therapy in multiple myeloma and we are seeking to achieve this goal by working with partners developing BCMA targeted agents across modalities.
+In our malignant hematology programs, we believe that nirogacestat has the potential to become a cornerstone of BCMA combination therapy in multiple myeloma and we are seeking to achieve this goal by working with partners developing BCMA-targeted agents across modalities.
 In our biomarker defined metastatic solid tumor programs, we believe that our precision medicine approach to cancers harboring mutations in key MAPK pathway genes, such as RAS and BRAF, provides the opportunity for meaningful clinical benefit for biomarker defined patient populations.